Ōtomo clan (immigrant): Paekche

-A separate Japanese clan of foreign origin known as the Sakanoue clan claimed that the Ōtomo clan descended from Achi no Omi, founder of the Yamatonoaya clan (another immigrant clan from Korea and parent clan of the aforementioned Sakanoue clan), who is said to have come from the kingdom of Paekche according to the Nihon Shoki (720).
+A separate Japanese clan of foreign origin known as the Sakanoue clan claimed that the Ōtomo clan descended from Achi no Omi, founder of the Yamato no Aya clan (another immigrant clan from Korea and parent clan of the aforementioned Sakanoue clan), who is said to have come from the kingdom of Paekche according to the Nihon Shoki (720).
 The claim made by the Sakanoue clan is found in the family's genealogy.

-However, it is said the Achi no Omi was a descendant of Emperor Ling of Han following the claim made by the Yamatonoaya clan in the Shinsen Shōjiroku, while a claim made by the Sakanoue clan asserts that Achi no Omi was a descendant of Emperor Xian of Han.
+However, it is said the Achi no Omi was a descendant of Emperor Ling of Han following the claim made by the Yamato no Aya clan in the Shinsen Shōjiroku, while a claim made by the Sakanoue clan asserts that Achi no Omi was a descendant of Emperor Xian of Han.
 These claims are found simultaneously with the previous claim made by the Ōtomo clan itself in regards to Mantoku no Omi being a descendant of Emperor Gaozu of Han within the Shinsen Shōjiroku.